TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 The variables starting with `POSTGRES_` are requested by the PostgreSQL Docker image.
 In particular, remember that `POSTGRESQL_DB` is the database that gets created by default when you create the image, and also the one that contains data on other databases as well, so for the application we usually want to use a different one.

-Notice also that for the service `db` I'm creating a persistent volume, so that the content of the database is not lost when we tear down the container.
+Notice also that I'm creating a persistent volume for the service `db`, so that the content of the database is not lost when we tear down the container.
 For this service I'm using the default image, so no build step is needed.

 To orchestrate this setup we need to add those variables to the JSON configuration